Global Issues on Immigration Munch and Learn Spring 2021 Series

 - Dr. Sara Helfrich, Senior Associate Dean for Research and Graduate Studies (Convener)

-The Global Issues on Immigration Munch and Learn series will launch with Immigrant Experiences: Families, Careers, and Communities from noon to 1:30 p.m. on Monday, Feb.
+The Global Issues on Immigration Munch and Learn series launched with Immigrant Experiences: Families, Careers, and Communities from noon to 1:30 p.m. on Monday, Feb.
 8, 2021.
 Please complete the post-session evaluation to help us improve the series.

 What do we NOT know about immigration that we should know?
 This session will provide a lively discussion of this increasingly important issue, including information we can take-away to improve immigration challenges on university campuses and communities.
 Panelists will tell their stories and provide concrete examples that will inform our own institutional and community policies and practices.